-[00:56:40] David Crabill: So you know, you, you obviously moved to all the way from France and decide to start this business that’s really taken off and it’s impressive what you’ve done to build it.
+[00:56:40] David Crabill: So you know, you, you obviously moved all the way from France and decided to start this business that’s really taken off and it’s impressive what you’ve done to build it.
 What keeps you going, why do you love running this business?

 [00:56:54] Anthony Rosemond: You know each of us Yami and I, we, we do what we like to do every day.
-I love doing, you know, research of other business marketing.
+I love doing, you know, research about the business marketing.
 It’s, it’s my thing.
-So I really like to do that every day and on Yami site, it’s the same.
-She she’s, passionated about what she does and that’s in the first place.
+So I really like to do that every day and on Yami side it’s the same.
+She she’s, passionate about what she does and that’s in the first place.

 [00:57:42] David Crabill: Awesome.
 Well, it’s pretty impressive what you have built and where you’re going.
 Um, if people want to learn more about you find you online how can they reach out?

 [00:57:54] Anthony Rosemond: Yeah.
-So you can go to pastries that com P a S T R E E z.com.
+So you can go to pastreez.com.
 We have an online chat there.
-Uh, We also have an email which is H email@example.com or you can also go to our Instagram it’s uh, at pastries and send us a DM.
-We are always happy share.
+Uh, We also have an email which is email@example.com.
+Or you can also go to our Instagram it’s uh, at pastries and send us a DM.
+We are always happy to share.